Traewelling/traewelling/docs/contributing/dev-setup.md

 Use your webserver of choice or the in php included dev server (`php artisan serve`) to boot the application.
 You should see the Träwelling homepage at http://localhost:8000.

+If you have seeded the database, you can log in using the following credentials:

+- Username: `Gertrud123` or `bob`
+- Password: `password`

 Additionally, for continuous functionality:

 - Create a cron job to run `php artisan schedule:run` every minute.